bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

-There are _so_ many ways to use ChatGPT.
-Below are some real examples and their sources as needed.
+This section provides real ChatGPT prompt examples and their sources as needed.
 Each bullet point is a prompt that you would type into ChatGPT, and each sub-bullet is a follow-up prompt that you can write in the same open window.

 ### General Learning, Troubleshooting, Or Brainstorming